How to calculate your budget

 Moving costs estimate

-Moving fees and costs can be extensive, so be sure you are fully prepared before you begin the buying process and factor these costs into your budget from the start.
+Moving fees and costs can be extensive, so be sure you're fully prepared before you begin the process and factor these costs into your budget from the start.

 Costs will include your agent’s fees, solicitor’s fees, stamp duty, removals and any assets like furniture you’ll need to purchase when you move.
 Solicitors fees average around £2,500 inc. VAT for both sides of the move, and you can use free websites like stampdutycalculator.org.uk to estimate your stamp duty.
-Don’t forget if you’re buying a second (or third or fourth) home you will be required to pay an extra 3% stamp duty.
+Don’t forget if you’re trying to secure a second (or third or fourth) home you will be required to pay additional stamp duty of between 3% and 5%.

 Savings to secure